 Jim Antrim, a local naval architect, was consulted on ways to make the boat more stable, and his recommendations have since proved to be reliable.
 Six inches were added to each side of the hull, and the keel was reshaped and made twice as deep and twice as heavy.

 After the second launch, Chubby Girl motored to a marina in Alameda, and Kame Richards of Pineapple Sails designed the sails.
 Red sails were decided to be used to increase being seen during the day.
 Glenn Hansen of Hansen Rigging, fabricated and installed the A-frame masts, standing rigging, and running rigging.

-Sea trials started in September — one month before the departure date.
+Sea trials started in September — one month before the original intended departure date.

 The first series of pictures shows the early framing and covering of the hull.
 The boat is first constructed upside down to make it easier to work on the bottom and keel.
 After that phase the boat is rolled over with ropes and pulleys and set on a construction cradle, where the hull, insides, and deck are completed.
 The white cutout boards are the cabin floor with access hatches to the bilges where the food and water are stored.
 In the third to last picture is the foam add ons that were shaped and added to the outside of the hull to make her wider and more stable.
 These were fiberglassed and epoxied once attached to the hull.